Federal Employees Retirement System (FERS)

 Civil Service Retirement System (CSRS)

 The Civil Service Retirement System (CSRS) is a defined benefit, contributory retirement system, which became effective on August 1, 1920.
 CSRS was replaced by the Federal Employees Retirement System (FERS) for federal employees who first entered covered service on and after January 1, 1987.
 Please note that if you entered the government after this date, you are not eligible for CSRS.

 *CBP Employees are not eligible for Phased Retirement at this time.

 Phased retirement is a human resources tool for federal agencies to retain employees who would have fully retired, but who are willing to continue in federal service for a period of time on a part-time schedule while engaging in mentoring.
 Employees participating in phased retirement will be paid for the part-time service they continue to provide to the government and will receive additional credit for that service toward their full retirement.
 These employees will also begin receiving partial annuity payments, pro-rated based on the portion of the workweek that they are not scheduled to work.

 How Phased Retirement Works

 An employee electing phased retirement continues to work as an employee of the federal government but under a part-time work schedule.
 At the same time, the employee receives annuity benefit equal to a fraction of the annuity that would have been paid had the employee fully retired.
-Currently, this means employees will be receiving half of their pay and approximately half of their annuity because currently the only working percentage allowable by regulation is 50 percent.
+This means employees will be receiving half of their pay and approximately half of their annuity because currently the only working percentage allowable by regulation is 50 percent.